ugr-sail/pytopicgram/README.md

 - `--start_date`: The start date for collecting messages, in ISO 8601 format (e.g., `2024-08-01T00:00:00+00:00`).
 - `--end_date`: The end date for collecting messages, in ISO 8601 format (e.g., `2024-09-01T00:00:00+00:00`).
 - `--channels_file`: Path to the CSV file containing the list of channels to be processed.
-- `--output_channels_file`: Path to the output CSV file where the snowballing channels will be saved.
+- `--output_channels_file`: Path to the output CSV file where the snowball channels will be saved.
 - `--output_messages_file`: Path to the output JSON file where the collected messages will be saved.
 - `--openai_key`: Your OpenAI API key, used to generate topic descriptions in natural language (optional).
-- `--max_rounds`: The maximum number of rounds for the snowballing process, determining how many iterations of related channel gathering will be performed.
+- `--max_rounds`: The maximum number of rounds for the snowball process, determining how many iterations of related channel gathering will be performed.

-## Authors

-- Juan Gómez Romero
-- Javier Cantón Correa
-- Rubén Pérez Mercado
-- Francisco Prados Abad
-- Miguel Molina-Solana
-- Waldo Fajardo

 ## License